-Check this video to learn more about Elementor editor interface:
+Check this video to learn more about the Elementor editor interface:

 Visual Composer has a similar editor, with a left sidebar, and site preview in the right.
 The left sidebar is collapsible by default so you get more space to work on the page design.

-But the row and column structure isn’t very flexible compared to Elementor.
+But the row and column structure aren’t very flexible compared to Elementor.
 You can only add pre-defined columns, and custom columns layout is also not supported.

 This can be limiting if you are looking to build multi-column or complex designs.

-Watch this video for quick Visual Composer front-end editor tutorial:
+Watch this video for a quick Visual Composer front-end editor tutorial: